The Swiss Garden at Shuttleworth

 The Garden is a peaceful, tranquil space, with 13 listed features and an adjacent woodland sculpture trail.
 Resident in the garden are peacocks and a host of other wildlife.
 Craft activities and trails for children are available during school holidays, and events such as outdoor theatre and wellbeing workshops take place every year and can be booked online (www.shuttleworth.org/events).

 Opening Times: Summer Opening Hours 10.00 – 17.00.
 Winter Opening Hours 10.00 – 16.00.

-Disabled Access: Yes, Shuttleworth is accessible, and wheelchairs are available to borrow free of charge from the Visitor Centre.
-Assistance dogs are welcome and a water bowl can be located outside the restaurant on the patio.
+Disabled Access: Yes, Shuttleworth is accessible.
+Assistance dogs are welcome and a water bowl can be located outside the cafe on the patio.

 Toilets: On site

 Car Parking: Parking is available for cars, motorcycles, bicycles and coaches.